WraithGlade/WG-rainbow-vim/README.md

 - `Linux_etc_install.sh`: copies `rainbow.vim` from the current directory to `~\.vim\plugin`

 On Windows, double-clicking a Batch/CMD (`.bat`) file will run it automatically, like an installer or EXE.

+There are also now corresponding uninstall scripts that undo the installs:

+- `Windows_uninstall.bat`: deletes `rainbow.vim` from `%userprofile%\vimfiles\plugin`
+- `Linux_etc_uninstall.sh`: deletes `rainbow.vim` from `~\.vim\plugin`

+All of the scripts will ask for confirmations and will tell you what they ended up actually doing to the files (whenever possible for the corresponding operating system commands).

+These scripts together enable a faster workflow for managing changes to `rainbow.vim`.

+Anything that aids the user's experience using software (no matter how slightly) is usually worth doing!

 ## Extras (Bonus)